-Once we have matched you to your individual record in our secure data store, your opt-out choice is stored against your NHS number.
-This is the minimum information that we need to provide this service.
+Once we have matched you to your individual record in our secure data store, your choice is stored against your NHS number.
+This is the minimum amount of information that we need to provide this service.

-- Whether you used the online, assisted online, by post, or via the NHS App service.
+- whether you used the online, assisted online, postal or NHS App service

-- Whether the opt-out was for yourself or for another person, for example a parent/guardian for their child.
+- whether the choice you made was for yourself or for another person

 You may be invited to provide feedback on the service.
 You can decide if you want to participate, this does not identify you personally and is only used to improve the service provided.

 We store your data on secure cloud servers in the European Economic Area (EEA).